Flood Warning issued for Taiya Inlet and Klondike Highway by NWS - NewsBreak

 weather.gov

-Effective: 2022-08-21 09:32:00 EDT Expires: 2022-08-21 10:15:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-Locally heavy rain will quickly reduce visibility and result in ponding of water on roadways, standing water in low lying areas, and minor flooding of creeks, streams, and areas of poor drainage.
-Drivers are urged to slow down and use extra caution to avoid hydroplaning.
-Target Area: Appomattox; Campbell; Charlotte Strong thunderstorms will impact portions of southeastern Appomattox, Charlotte and east central Campbell Counties through 1015 AM EDT At 940 AM EDT, Doppler radar was tracking strong thunderstorms along a line extending from near Red House to near Wylliesburg.
-Movement was northeast at 20 mph.
-HAZARD...Winds in excess of 30 mph.
+Effective: 2022-08-21 19:03:00 EDT Expires: 2022-08-21 20:15:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Torrential rainfall is also occurring with this storm and may lead to localized flooding.
+Do not drive your vehicle through flooded roadways.
+Target Area: Defiance; Paulding; Putnam A strong thunderstorm will impact portions of northwestern Putnam, southeastern Defiance and northeastern Paulding Counties through 815 PM EDT At 731 PM EDT, Doppler radar was tracking a strong thunderstorm over Defiance, moving south at 10 mph.
+HAZARD...Winds in excess of 40 mph.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-Locations impacted include Keysville Charlotte Court House Phenix Red House Drakes Branch Pamplin City and Madisonville.
-MAX HAIL SIZE...0.00 IN MAX WIND GUST...30 MPH
+Locations impacted include Continental.
+MAX HAIL SIZE...0.00 IN MAX WIND GUST...40 MPH

 weather.gov